gvanastasov/example-node-manual-tls/README.md

 # example-node-manual-tls
- A dummy example of TLS implementation
+ A dummy example of TLS implementation.
+Reminder don't use this in production.